Micro Macrame Rose Origin — Adriana Lazzari’s Rosellina

 If you’ve ever made a micro macramé rose, chances are you’ve been influenced by Lazzari’s Rosellina project — even if you didn’t know it.

-This book is a must-have for anyone serious about micro-macramé jewelry.
+This book is a must-have for anyone serious about micro-macramé jewelry and its history.